cs1302uga/cs1302-gallery/README.md

     first starts (as images are gathered from the response to the default query) and when the "Update Images" button is pressed.
 Please note that this progress bar is not merely aesthetic.
-It should actually show the progress of gathering individual images from the query response.
+It should actually show the progress of downloading the individual images from the query response.
+In JavaFX, an image represented by an `Image` object is usually downloaded when then `Image` object is constructed; an associated `ImageView` is usually not involved with the download.

 * **Extra Credit 1 (5 points):** Add a "Help" menu to the menu bar.
 This menu should contain one menu item labeled "About" that displays an "About YOUR-NAME"